scherbinek/pcs-example/README.md

 Example data source: https://github.com/SAP-samples/cloud-hana-shine-sp8 <br>

 ### Limitations of the SAP HANA Cloud
-* HANA CDS is not supported with SAP HANA Cloud
+* HANA CDS is not supported with SAP HANA Cloud.
+Therefore HDB Tables are used for backward compatibility on any SAP HANA.

+### Limitations of HDI Calculation Views
+* HDI Calculation Views for integration in CompositeProvider are supported with BW/4HANA 2.0 (after setup in SPRO)

+### Alternative to Git-based Repositories
+* It's possible to use 'HTA for HDI' for developing HDI objects in ABAP development systems (not part of this setup)
+* See also SAP Note 2569651

 ### Creating SAP HANA Cloud Instance
 Space → SAP HANA Cloud → Create Database <br>